hhursev/recipe-scrapers/README.md

 #### For Devs

-Assuming you have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/) installed, navigate to the directory where you want this project to live in and drop these lines
+Assuming you have `python3` installed, navigate to the directory where you want this project to live in and drop these lines

     git clone git@github.com:hhursev/recipe-scrapers.git &&
     cd recipe-scrapers &&
+    python3 -m venv .venv &&
+    source .venv/bin/activate &&
-    mkvirtualenv -a `pwd` -p python3 -r requirements.txt recipe-scrapers &&
+    pip install -r requirements.txt &&
     coverage run tests.py &&
     coverage report

-For a full setup and project check.